deusx7/deusx7.github.io/posts/htb/posts/cerberus.md

 .\chisel-x64.exe client 10.10.14.175:9090 R:9091:socks
 ```

-Since we need some requirements before exploitating the service lets get em
+Since we need some requirements before exploiting the service lets get em

 Now i can use metasploit to exploit the service